NHERI-SimCenter/BrailsPlusPlus/examples/imputation/imputation.rst

-The script is run by issuing the following would be issued from a terminal window:
+The script is run by issuing the following from a terminal window:

 .. code-block::